Thulium-Drake/ansible-role-firewalld/README.md

 Limitations:

 * Currently the role only supports the default 'public' zone, it will check if public the active zone for the default network interface.
 If it is not, it will error out.
 This behaviour should be compatible with Podman or other container engines, but is not extensively tested.
+* When multiple zones are found, this role will warn the admin by having a task report as changed on each run, this task does not make a change however and is only mean as a signaling system.
 * The role does not support direct rules in FirewallD, as the Ansible modules used also do not support them.

 # Usage